siderolabs/talos/website/content/docs/v0.15/Guides/editing-machine-configuration.md

 ### `talosctl patch machineconfig`

-Command `talosctl patch` works similar to `talosctl edit` command - it loads current machine configuration, but instead of launching configured editor it applies [JSON patch](http://jsonpatch.com/) to the configuration and writes result back to the node.
+Command `talosctl patch` works similar to `talosctl edit` command - it loads current machine configuration, but instead of launching configured editor it applies a set of [JSON patches](http://jsonpatch.com/) to the configuration and writes the result back to the node.

 Example, updating kubelet version (in auto mode):